sleepdiary/core/doc/tutorials/Graph your day lengths.md

     .addEventListener( "change", event => diary_loader.load(event) );
 ```

-Now refresh the page and load a diary with the file input.
-You should see the first few records from your diary.
-You can also examine the data  by pressing _ctrl + shift + C_ (_Apple + shift + C_ on Mac), and clicking _Console_.
+Now refresh the page and click on the file input to load your diary.
+The grey box should show the first few records.
+You can examine the whole diary by pressing _ctrl + shift + C_ (_Apple + shift + C_ on Mac), and clicking _Console_.

 ## Step three: analyse your sleep diary